temporalio/documentation/docs/concepts/workflows.md

 A Run Id is a globally unique, platform-level identifier for a [Workflow Execution](/workflows#workflow-execution).

+The current Run Id is mutable and can change during a [Workflow Retry](retry-policies).
+You shouldn't rely on storing the current Run Id, or using it for any logical choices, because a Workflow Retry changes the Run Id and can lead to non-determinism issues.

 Temporal guarantees that only one Workflow Execution with a given <a class="tdlp" href="#workflow-id">Workflow Id<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Workflow Id?</span><br /><br /><span class="tdlppd">A Workflow Id is a customizable, application-level identifier for a Workflow Execution that is unique to an Open Workflow Execution within a Namespace.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="#workflow-id">Learn more</a></span></span></a> can be in an Open state at any given time.
 But when a Workflow Execution reaches a Closed state, it is possible to have another Workflow Execution in an Open state with the same Workflow Id.
 For example, a Temporal Cron Job is a chain of Workflow Executions that all have the same Workflow Id.